yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 using preload does not result in low-priority resources being requested before high-priority ones.
 You can do that by incorporating the `<link>` elements in your markup below the critical-path resources.
-For `Link` headers, there's [underway work][preload_medium_delay] to resolve that in Chromium.
+For `Link` headers, there's [work underway][preload_medium_delay] to resolve that in Chromium.

-There are also issues when preloading content delivered over separate connections.
+There are also issues when preloaded content is delivered over separate connections.
 In those cases, there is no server to correlate the requests according to their priorities.
 But we'll discuss that more when we talk about contention.